JADE-V-V/JADE/docs/source/usage/benchdesc/itercylSDDR.rst

 from the given measures, a 2 cm gap is left between the main external hollow cylinder and its internal components.

-A volumetric and isotropic neutron source is also defined.
+A volumetric and isotropic 14 MeV neutron source is also defined.
 The volume of emission is a disk aligned with the front part of the cylinder assembly and positioned at a distance of 100 cm.
 The volume of the disk is 10 cm thick and has a radius equal to 100 cm.